Constantino León

-Constantino León López (born April 12, 1974 in Pampas, Huancavelica) is a Peruvian marathon runner.
+Constantino León López (born 12 April 1974) is a Peruvian marathon runner.
 He set a personal best time of 2:17:03, by finishing eleventh at the 2010 Chosunilbo Chunchon International Marathon in Chuncheon, South Korea.

 Leon represented Peru at the 2008 Summer Olympics in Beijing, where he competed for the men's marathon.
 He successfully finished the race in sixty-first place by ten seconds ahead of Montenegro's Goran Stojiljković, with a time of 2:28:04.